Curriculum

 Alumni Profiles

-I set out to pursue doctoral studies in order to expand my knowledge and improve my skills in my chosen fields of nurse-midwifery and public health.
-I’ve been a registered nurse since 1983 and a certified nurse-midwife since 1993.
-I also hold an MPH degree.
-Before joining the DrPH program at SPH, I spent eleven years working overseas, mostly in central Africa and central Asia.
-Since 1998, I’ve worked with Medecins Sans Frontieres/Doctors Without Borders (MSF).
+Debbie Price set out to pursue doctoral studies in order to expand her knowledge and skills in her chosen fields of nurse-midwifery and public health.
+She has been a registered nurse since 1983, a certified nurse-midwife since 1993, and also holds an MPH degree.
+Before joining the DrPH program at SPH, She spent eleven years working overseas, mostly in central Africa and central Asia.
+Since 1998, she has worked with Medecins Sans Frontieres/Doctors Without Borders (MSF).

-SPH’s program was an ideal choice for me because it allowed me to combine advanced study in public health with a focus on maternal and child health.
-The School’s DrPH degree program fit my goals perfectly, as it is a practice-oriented program that covers policy development, program management, and professional leadership.
+SPH’s program was an ideal choice for Debbie because it allowed her to combine advanced study in public health with a focus on maternal and child health.
+The School’s DrPH degree program fit her goals perfectly, as it is a practice-oriented program that covers policy development, program management, and professional leadership.

-It is my hope to use the skills I gained in this program to expand my impact on reproductive health services at the field level, through a deeper involvement with policy development, production of guidelines, and training protocols.
-My future work will place special emphasis on operational research activities and publication of the lessons learned in maternal and child health care in emergency settings.
+Debbie hopes to use the skills gained in this program to expand her impact on reproductive health services at the field level, through a deeper involvement with policy development, production of guidelines, and training protocols.
+Her future work will place special emphasis on operational research activities and publication of the lessons learned in maternal and child health care in emergency settings.
 This will certainly include continued involvement with MSF and perhaps also with an agency that has an MCH-specific focus, such as the Department of Global Outreach of the American College of Nurse-Midwives.

 Following graduation, I accepted the position of Reproductive Health Advisor and Coordinator of Medical Specialists for Médecins Sans Frontières in Amsterdam.